-Racing a 5k requires a smart combination of speed, endurance, and mental grit.
-Here’s how to train for a 5k and set a new personal best.
+Racing a 5k requires a smart combination of speed, endurance, and race specificity.
+Here’s how to train for a 5k and set a new personal best (PB).

 The 5k distance used to be a long race for me.
 During high school cross country, I would tell myself “You’re in this for the long haul so stay tough.”